Joe Wright- An Observation- Dyslexia

 A fair question to ask is “why did Wright fail in school but find substance through the cinema?”.
 In order to understand you must learn a little more about dyslexia.
 Dyslexia is usually labeled as a learning disability.
 Those diagnosed with dyslexia usually have a hard time with organization, reading, writing, and spelling.
 The majority of school systems rely heavily on verbal and linguistic teaching creating a huge disadvantage for dyslexics.
 Knowing this it is easy to understand why Wright failed in the school system.
 However the cinema can also be a learning tool.
 The cinema teaches through the use of images.
 Through the cinema’s stories we learn lessons on politics, geography, evolution, religion, humanity, and so on.

-Dyslexia is not a learning disability, it is just a different way of thinking.
+I don’t believe Dyslexia is a learning disability.
+It is a different way of thinking.
 Dyslexics think through images.
 Some of the strengths associated with dyslexia are the ability to think spatially, being able to look at a problem from multiple angles, advancements in the imagination, and being able to see the big picture of any given problem or project.
 If you watch Joe Wright’s movies you can see how he has a firm grasp in all these areas.

 There are many others who have struggled in the classroom to become some of the greatest filmmakers in history.
 It is suspected that the great filmmaker David Lean struggled with dyslexia as a child.
 He hardly got by in the school system and was constantly made fun of by peers and his father for being a slow learner.
-Steven Spielberg is another diagnosed dyslexic who also severally struggled in the school system.
-These filmmakers did not just overcome their their dyslexia they have used it do miraculous things in the cinema.
-I feel Joe Wright is on his way to do miraculous things in the cinema.
+Steven Spielberg is another diagnosed dyslexic who also severely struggled in the school system.
+These filmmakers did not just overcome their dyslexia they have used it do miraculous things in the cinema.
+I feel Joe Wright is on his way.
 Many would call movies like Pride & Prejudice and Atonement some of the best films of this new century.
-It is hard to not call his five minute shot of the Dunkirk evacuation one of the most miraculous shots in all of cinema.
+It is hard not to call his five minute shot of the Dunkirk evacuation one of the most awe inspiring shots in all of cinema.
 Wright continues to explore his art form and he is going in an ambitious direction.
-His last two films have been criticized for being too out there and against the grain of established cinema.
+His last two films have been criticized for being over the top and against the grain of established cinema.
 However “against the grain” is a perfect description of dyslexia.
 We think in a different way and are often called failures in the established system because of it.
-However many of these school system failures, such as Steven Spielberg, Albert Einstein, and Thomas Edison, have the greatest success stories in our history.
+Still, many of these school system failures, such as Steven Spielberg, Albert Einstein, and Thomas Edison, have the greatest success stories in our history.